KipTwitchell/VAPostAnalysisRSCDemo/README.md

 The code in this repository has not been built while in this repository structure, and likely needs to be updated for latest libraries in order to run.

-A more detailed description of the system can be found at https://ledgerlearning.com/2019/12/13/simple-financial-system-proof-of-concept/
+A more detailed description of the system can be found at https://ledgerlearning.com/2019/12/13/simple-financial-system-proof-of-concept/ and videos at https://www.youtube.com/playlist?list=PL2UrMfZzcfvFjnCfOBYqksqzuFbaqUupT

+This project was an initial basis for https://github.com/sharealedger-org/sharealedger

 Each is described below.